 Also, Plastic lockers are often made of HDPE plastic that is through-colored, meaning the color remains all the way through.
 When a door or the interior of a unit gets scratched, it is less visible than it would be if the finish of a powder-coated or painted metal unit becomes penetrated.

-Also, unless the metal locker unit is made from stainless steel, scratches on a metal locker will inevitably result in rust (or what is called white rust for galvanized or galvanneal units).
+Also, unless the metal lockers are made from stainless steel, scratches on a metal locker will inevitably result in rust (or what is called white rust for galvanized or galvanneal units).
 However, most steel lockers do have a tough outer finish that is mostly scratch-resistant, but nothing is impenetrable.

 Unless the scratches are tended to, further problems will become inevitable.
 This isn’t a problem with plastic units.